withExecAndTransfer

 configuration ofwithExecAndTransfer

-is the address of the asset you expect the middleman to receive as a result of executing yourcall
+is the address of the asset you expect the executor to receive as a result of executing yourcall

 .
-This is the asset the middleman will forward to the finalto
+This is the asset the executor will forward to the finalto

 address.
 UsezeroAddress